Therapy for trauma in Orlando FL and Virtually

 This is how healing begins: not by erasing your past, but by rewriting your relationship to it.

-You’re not trying to reinvent yourself.
-You’re trying to feel like yourself again—the version of you that didn’t have to shrink, smile, or armor up to feel safe.
+You're not trying to reinvent yourself.
+You're trying to feel like yourself again—the version of you that didn't have to shrink or armor up just to survive.

-In our work together, we’ll start by helping your body feel like home again.
-Maybe you’re used to intellectualizing emotions—knowing the words, the logic, the insight—but still feeling stuck.
-Or maybe you check out entirely, dissociating or numbing just to get through.
-You’re not broken.
-These are tools that have kept you alive.
-You’ve carried them alone for a long time—but you don’t have to anymore.
+In our work together, we'll help you reconnect with your body.
+Maybe you're used to intellectualizing everything—knowing all the words and insights but still feeling stuck.
+Or maybe you disappear entirely, dissociating just to get through the day.
+You're not broken.
+These kept you alive.
+But you don't have to carry them alone anymore.

-We’ll follow the thread of what’s been buried—not to fix you, but to free you.
-Using parts-work, somatic techniques, and hypnotherapy, we’ll gently untangle the patterns that keep you trapped.
-We’ll listen to your body’s wisdom.
-Help you find your way back to wholeness.
-And make space for something softer: compassion, clarity, connection.
+We'll explore what's been buried—not to fix you, but to free you.
+Together, we'll gently address what keeps you feeling trapped, listen to your body's wisdom, and help you rediscover your wholeness.
+We'll make space for something softer: compassion, clarity, connection.

 Therapy for trauma can help you…